puraminy/nodcast/README.md

 ## Accessing website articles or opening a webpage

+Currently, you can search over 350,000 AI-related papers which are taken from IBM Science Summarizer website.
 If you want to fetch and read the articles of a website, or a specific webpage, you can install `newspaper3k`.

 ```
 pip install newspaper3k